osmandapp/web/main/docs/user/plugins/ski-maps.md

 </Tabs>

->**NOTE**: The Skiing profile was originally created to be used together with the Winter and Ski styles, as the Skiing profile must have Ski navigation installed by default to navigate the trails.
-However, the type of navigation for each specific profile can be changed and set individually, so the final configuration of the profile, map style and navigation completely depends on the user settings.
+>**NOTE**: The Skiing profile is designed to be used in combination with the Winter and Ski styles.
+However, the navigation type for each specific profile can be changed and set individually, so the final configuration of the profile, map style and navigation completely depends on the user settings.

 ### Combine maps

-The default [vector map](../map/vector-maps.md) with the enabled [Winter and Ski map style](../map/vector-maps.md#winter-and-ski) can be added with the [Contour lines](../plugins/contour-lines.md#show-contour-linesterrain) and\or [Hillshade](../plugins/contour-lines.md#hillshade-map) maps.
+The [Vector map](../map/vector-maps.md) with [Winter and Ski map style](../map/vector-maps.md#winter-and-ski) included can be completed with [Contour lines](../plugins/contour-lines.md#show-contour-linesterrain) and [Hillshade](../plugins/contour-lines.md#hillshade-map).
 Below are two examples.
-The left-hand figure shows pistes on the default vector map, while the one on the right shows pistes on the default vector map combined with the contour lines and the hillshade raster map.
-In the second case, the map unveils more geolocation insights and elevation data to help making an assessment of the complexity, risks, distance, etc.
+The left shows tracks on the vector map which is displayed by default, and the right shows tracks on the vector map combined with Contour lines and the Hillshade raster map.
+In the second case, the map shows more geolocation and elevation data to help estimate difficulty, risk, and distance.

 <Tabs groupId="operating-systems">